curl/curl/docs/MANUAL.md

 private key to use instead of a password.
 Note that the private key may itself be protected by a password that is unrelated to the login password of the remote system; this password is specified using the `--pass` option.
-Typically, curl will automatically extract the public key from the private key file, but in cases where curl does not have the proper library support, a matching public key file must be specified using the `--pubkey` option.
+Typically, curl automatically extracts the public key from the private key file, but in cases where curl does not have the proper library support, a matching public key file must be specified using the `--pubkey` option.